A recognition principle for iterated suspensions as coalgebras over the little cubes operad: Introduction

 \section{Introduction}

-Since the invention of operads by May, they have played an important role in many parts of mathematics and physics.
-The first application and the original motivation for their invention was for the study of iterated loop spaces (see \cite{May72} and \cite{Boa73}).
-Operads provide a way of, and a coherent framework for, studying objects equipped with many "multiplications", i.e.\ operations with multiple inputs and one output, satisfying certain homotopical coherences.
-An important class of such objects are $n$-fold loop spaces, which are algebras over the little $n$-cubes operad.
-May showed in his recognition principle a homotopical converse, namely that every little $n$-cubes algebra is weakly equivalent to an $n$-fold loop space; and further proved an approximation theorem which asserts that the monad associated to the little $n$-cubes operad is weakly equivalent to the monad $\Omega^n \Sigma^n$.
-This approximation theorem reduced the study of operations on the homology of iterated loop spaces to the combinatorics of the little cubes operads, a perspective which unravelled their complete algebraic structure (see \cite{Coh76}).
+Since the invention of operads, they have played an essential role in many parts of mathematics and physics.
+Their first application, and the original motivation for their invention, was to the study of iterated loop spaces (see \cite{May72} and \cite{Boa73}).
+Operads provide a coherent framework for studying objects equipped with many "multiplications", i.e.\ operations with multiple inputs and one output, satisfying certain homotopical coherences.
+An important class of such objects are the $n$-fold loop spaces, which are algebras over the little $n$-cubes operad.
+May showed in his recognition principle a homotopical converse, namely that every connected little $n$-cubes algebra is weakly equivalent to an $n$-fold loop space; and further proved an approximation theorem which asserts that the monad associated to the little $n$-cubes operad is weakly equivalent to the monad $\Omega^n \Sigma^n$.
+This approximation theorem reduced the study of operations on the homology of iterated loop spaces to the combinatorics of the little cubes operads.
+This perspective unraveled their complete algebraic structure (see \cite{Coh76}).

+It has long been suspected that the recognition principle and the approximation theorem should have their corresponding Eckmann--Hilton dual versions.
+Indeed, work on this topic predates May's recognition theorem itself.
+By the end of the 1950s, Barratt and Stasheff studied in Oxford a preliminary version of these questions, trying to characterize $n$-fold suspensions and co-H-spaces in terms of their algebraic structure.
+May's proof of the recognition principle reignited interest and there were immediate attempts to prove the Eckmann--Hilton dual; some of this story can be found in the comments on the MathOverflow question \cite{MathOverflow}.
+We are also aware of other more recent attempts to tackle the problem, but a solution has remained evasive until now.